niedobam/snake-game/README.md

 ## General Information
 This was written as a project for a university course - Object Orienter Programming, at VUT Brno.
 It is a simple snake game.

-It is written in C++ utilizing SDL2 software development library.
+Written in C++ utilizing SDL2 software development library.

 ## Game Controls